-With required new infrastructure that is related to growth in our community, Chatham-Kent uses development charges to assist in funding for these new assets.
+With required new infrastructure that is related to growth in our community, we are recommending a review of our development charges, to assist in funding for these new assets.
 This allocates expenses for these items, specifically to the users that will benefit most, due to these users requiring this new infrastructure for their new properties or businesses.
-It is a long-standing principle that growth pays for growth and this is key to the viability of expanding our growth opportunities.
-Often debt will be required on growth assets to match the incoming development charges to debenture payments over time.
+It is a long-standing principle that growth pays for growth and this should be considered moving forward in our review of development charges.

-New initiatives that help support Council's Strategic Plan should be the areas that we consider issuing new debt for.
-These assets generally will have a long life span and follow the principle that the expenses for these will be paid out over a period of time (the term of the debt) and this allocates the expenses to the users in our community over the life of that asset and creates generational equity.
+New initiatives that help support our strategic directions should be the areas that we consider issuing new debt for.
+These assets generally will have a long life span and follow the principle that the expenses for these will be paid out over a period of time (the term of the debt) and this allocates the expenses to the users in our community over the life of that asset.

-Consideration should always be given to funding any project from existing funds, whether from an existing surplus budget or from an existing reserve to minimize the additional debt servicing costs associated with issuing debt to pay for our assets.
+Consideration should always be given to funding any project from existing funds, whether from an existing budget or from an existing reserve to minimize the additional debt servicing costs associated with issuing debt to pay for our assets.

-3.0 Source of Funding for the Asset Management Plan
+Source of Funding for the Asset Management Plan: